prajitdas/EBXPrivacy/README.md

 	* For Android 5.x see [this XDA thread](http://forum.xda-developers.com/showthread.php?t=3034811)
 	* For Android 5.0.x Touchwiz ROMs see [this XDA thread](http://forum.xda-developers.com/xposed/unofficial-xposed-samsung-lollipop-t3113463)
 	* For Android 5.1 Touchwiz ROMs see [this XDA thread](http://forum.xda-developers.com/xposed/unofficial-xposed-samsung-lollipop-t3180960)
-1. Download and install XPrivacy from [here](http://repo.xposed.info/module/edu.umbc.cs.ebiquity.mithril.xprivacy)
+1. Download and install EBXPrivacy from [here](http://repo.xposed.info/module/edu.umbc.cs.ebiquity.mithril.xprivacy)
-	* Alternatively, download it from [here](https://github.com/M66B/XPrivacy/releases)
+	* Alternatively, download it from [here](https://github.com/M66B/EBXPrivacy/releases)
-1. Enable XPrivacy in the Xposed installer
+1. Enable EBXPrivacy in the Xposed installer
-1. Start XPrivacy one time
+1. Start EBXPrivacy one time
 1. Reboot

-I do not recommend using XPrivacy in combination with any of the [similar solutions](#similar-solutions), because this could result in conflicts and potential data leaks.
+I do not recommend using EBXPrivacy in combination with any of the [similar solutions](#similar-solutions), because this could result in conflicts and potential data leaks.

 There is an unofficial backported Gingerbread version available [here](http://forum.xda-developers.com/showpost.php?p=44034334).
 Please note that only the official version is supported.

-If you want to uninstall XPrivacy, you have two options:
+If you want to uninstall EBXPrivacy, you have two options:

-1. Disable XPrivacy in the Xposed installer
+1. Disable EBXPrivacy in the Xposed installer
-1. Uninstall the XPrivacy application
+1. Uninstall the EBXPrivacy application

 In either case, don't forget to reboot.